 Critical reception was mixed, with some hailing the film’s spectacular cinematography and ambitious scope, while others found the mixture of tones and style too inconsistent.

-The film also drew lukewarm response at the box office, with the memorable soundtrack receiving more attention than the film itself.
+The film also drew a lukewarm response at the box office, with the memorable soundtrack receiving more attention than the film itself.

 Henley of Mayfair